 - Research Assistantships - these roles are sometimes available in departments and faculties.

-- Junior Deans - colleges periodically advertise these positions.
-They involve providing pastoral care to other students and being on-call day and night several times a week.
+- Junior Deans - these positions involve providing pastoral care to other students and being on-call day and night several times a week.
 Junior Deans normally receive free college accommodation, free meals and a stipend of around £1,000 per year.
-These positions are normally advertised on college websites and sometimes on the college vacancies section of the Conference of Colleges website.
+These positions are normally advertised on college websites and the college vacancies section of the Conference of Colleges website.

 Ad-hoc work can sometimes be found by advertising your skills locally as a tutor, translator or proofreader.
 Part-time or seasonal work for the University and colleges may also be available - for example, invigilating examinations, administrative work or working in one of Oxford’s many libraries.